SamSitarek/advisory_tool/README.md

 ## Minimum Viable Product (MVP)

     This will be an interactive dashboard to allow someone to explore the following:

-        •	3 colleges/universities in TN (Belmont, Lipscomb and Vanderbilt)

-        •	the degrees/certificates offered there
+        •	the degrees/certificates offered at Belmont University

         •	the requirements of the program and the courses that will satisfy each